What is root cause analysis (RCA)?

 8D problem solving technique

-Also known as the eight disciplines of problem-solving, 8D problem solving is a popular RCA methodology in the manufacturing, assembly, and services industries.
+Also known as the eight disciplines of problem-solving (opens in new tab), 8D problem solving is a popular RCA methodology in the manufacturing, assembly, and services industries.
 It takes a team-oriented approach to problem-solving and relies on a heavily structured and disciplined process.

 8D problem solving goes beyond simple cause analysis and identifies actions that need to be taken to contain the problem as well as corrective action to prevent future incidents.